Do Capacity Constraints Constrain Coalitions?: Omitted Proofs

 For each $G_i$, agent $j$ can reduce her cost in $G_i$ by moving to another path, or by sharing the cost of her path with another agent that deviates to that path.
 As in the proof of Theorem~\ref{thm:spp-se-existence}, agent $j$ cannot use another path in a profitable deviation, as if there were such a path, the algorithm would have assigned that path to $j$ earlier.
-So after the deviation, agent $j$ must share her path in $G_i$ with more agents compared to the original profile $r$.
-There are two cases.
+So after the deviation, agent $j$ must share her path in $G_i$ with more agents compared to the original profile $\bm{r}$.
+There are two cases:

-Case 1: Agent $j$'s path reaches the sink node of $G_i$.
+\begin{enumerate} \item Agent $j$'s path reaches the sink node of $G_i$.
 In that case, either agent $j$'s path in $G_i$ has an edge $e$ that is used by $c_e$ agents, or the path is used by agents $j, \ldots, n$.
-If the path contains an edge $e$ that is used by $c_e$ agents in $r$, the path cannot be used by more than $c_e$ agents after the deviation.
+If the path contains an edge $e$ that is used by $c_e$ agents in $\bm{r}$, the path cannot be used by more than $c_e$ agents after the deviation.
 If the path is already used by agents $j, \ldots, n$, no other agents can join the path, since $j = \min{C}$.
-In both cases, the cost of agent $j$ in $G_i$ does not decrease.

-Case 2: Agent $j$'s sink node is an inner node of $G_i$.
+In both cases, the cost of agent $j$ in $G_i$ does not decrease. \item Agent $j$'s sink node is an inner node of $G_i$.
 In that case, the only agents who can join agent $j$'s path in $G_i$ are agents who reach the sink node of $G_i$.
 However, the agents are ordered so that all the agents who reach the sink node of $G_i$ are indexed lower than $j$.
-These agents do not participate in the deviation, and we conclude that agent $j$ cannot reduce the cost of her path in $G_i$.
+These agents do not participate in the deviation, and we conclude that agent $j$ cannot reduce the cost of her path in $G_i$. \end{enumerate}

 We have shown that the cost of agent $j$ cannot decrease after the deviation, which contradicts the assumption that the deviation is profitable.
-Therefore, $r$ is a SE.
+Therefore, $\bm{r}$ is a SE.

 In the proof, we assumed that the source node $s$ is the source node of $G_1$.
 If $s$ is the source node of another subnetwork $G_i$, the subnetworks $G_1, \ldots, G_{i-1}$ are never used by any agent and can be ignored.
 If $s$ is an inner node of subnetwork $G_i$, all the possible paths of all agents use the same edges in $G_i$, and no agent can reduce the cost of her path in $G_i$. \end{proof}